ysunag/tic-tac-toe/README.md

 # tic-tac-toe
-The project contains a client and a server for playing tic-tac-toe
+The project contains a client and a server for playing tic-tac-toe.

 ## Client
 * Written in Java.